 From March 1 to 23, there were 467,825 spear-phishing email attacks detected.
 9,116 (2%) of those incidents were related to COVID-19.
-Compared to January and February, which only had 137 and 1,188 coronavirus-related email attacks respectively, this is a major increase.
+Compared to January and February, which only had 137 and 1,188 coronavirus-related email attacks, respectively, this is a significant increase.

 “Although the overall number of these attacks is still low compared to other threats, the threat is growing quickly,” Barracuda said in a statement.

 Phishing campaigns distribute malware, steal credentials, and scam users out of money.
 Three main methods accomplish this: scamming, brand impersonation, and business email compromise.
 Of the attacks detected through March 23, 54 percent were scams, 34 percent were brand impersonation attacks, 11 percent were blackmail, and 1 percent were business email compromise.

 The increase of coronavirus phishing scams threatens everyone.
 Protect yourself with the following methods advised by Barracuda: